berenger-eu/tbfmm/README.md

 }
 ```

+The file `examples/testRotationKernel.cpp` includes some comments related to these different stages/operations.

 ## Changing the cells

 If someone follows the design with a full template specification of the classes, then changing the type of the cells simply requires to change the corresponding templates.
 Potentially, if the methods of the kernel are not template-based, it might be needed to update them to match the new cell type.